 The video-conferencing market had a lot of sub-par products that could be improved upon.
 But, people did not feel like there was a need for an additional app anymore.

-Eric, sticking to his vision, continue to look for funding while developing a world-class video conferencing platform.
+Eric, sticking to his vision, continues to look for funding while developing a world-class video conferencing platform.

 In June 2011, Zoom Communications, Inc. (formerly Saasbee) raised $3 million of seed money from WebEx founder Subrah Iyar, former Cisco SVP and General Counsel Dan Scheinman, and venture capitalists Matt Ocko, TSVC, and Bill Tai.